|

 meeting, when the apostles and elders met with the whole church.

-So it appears that not only did they choose Judas and Silas to
+So it appears that not only did the church choose Judas and Silas

 drafting this letter.
 The